 Angela Beers, PsyD

-Dr. Angela May Beers, PsyD, graduated her doctoral clinical psychology program from the Michigan School of Psychology in April 2015.
-She is an adjunct transpersonal psychology instructor at Naropa University, and previous adjunct instructor at Macomb Community College.
-Dr. Beers worked as a Master’s Level Psychologist with the Michigan Department of Corrections (primarily assigned to WHV in Ypsilanti) and Vista Maria, a female adolescent residential treatment facility in MI, the latter of which she was housed in twice as an adolescent herself.
+Dr. Angela Beers is an intuitive catalyst; she works within the area of consciousness, non-dogmatic spirituality, and healing childhood wounds, specifically the mother and colonization wounds.
+In her practice, she is passionate about supporting people on their healing journey and reclaiming their power.
+Dr. Beers values working with clients, as well as professionals and clinicians interested in learning how to cultivate and deepen psychospiritual and clinical skills related to psychedelic integration in culturally sensitive ways.
+Dr. Beers, graduated her doctoral clinical psychology program from the Michigan School of Psychology in April 2015.
+Dr. Angela Beers previously worked as a Master’s Level Psychologist with the Michigan Department of Corrections and Vista Maria, a female adolescent residential treatment facility in Dearborn Heights, MI.
+Dr. Beers completed her graduate practica with Oakwood Medical Family Clinic in Westland, MI, and her clinical internship with American Indian Health and Family Services in Southwest Detroit, MI.
 She has worked with various other organizations as a psychotherapist since 2008.
 She is a Co-Director/Owner of Crescent Roots Psychological Services, PLLC.
-Dr. Beers completed her clinical internship with American Indian Health and Family Services in Southwest Detroit, developing her therapeutic skills through ethically blending traditional and modern practices.
-She believes that great healing can be achieved through reclaiming and honoring traditions left by our ancestors, such as inducing non-ordinary states of consciousness through evocative music and intentional breathing techniques in a ceremonially reverent way.
-Engaging non-ordinary states of consciousness is an approach that many different cultures have practiced since the dawn of humans, and something western society is reclaiming.
 Dr. Beers wrote her dissertation on Sacred Breathwork™, a psychospiritual technique that utilizes breath, evocative music, earth and heart-based ritual, and ceremony to induce non-ordinary states of consciousness.
 She is a certified facilitator of Sacred Breathwork™.
 Her research uncovered significance relating to community, ceremony and the sacred, as well as the importance of ritual and creative expression in humans.
 Her research also focused on the significance of Indigenous spirituality, entitled: Culture and Misappropriation: Addressing Ethnicity Ethics.
-Dr. Beers has a great passion for music, since 2003 Angela worked with FUSE In and Movement music festivals.
-She led the volunteers for Detroit’s Electronic Music Festival – Movement from 2008 – 2014 (co-lead in 2008/2009).
-Dr. Beers is married to her life partner Jason Beers and is a mother of spirited daughters.
-For Angela, the experience of motherhood has been the most meaningful role she will ever take on.
+Dr. Beers has a passion for music and attributes a great deal of her understanding of Non-Ordinary States of Consciousness through her relationship with music and dance.
+Dr. Beers had an immersive experience with electronic music culture when she led the volunteers for Detroit’s Electronic Music Festival – Movement from 2008 – 2014.
+Dr. Beers is married to her life partner, Jason Beers, and is a mother of spirited daughters.
+For Angela, the experience of motherhood is the most meaningful role she will ever take on.
 Her daughters are her greatest teachers in all things within existence.